akka/alpakka/docs/src/main/paradox/slick.md

 SQL Server
 : @@snip ($alpakka$/slick/src/test/resources/application.conf) { #config-sqlserver }

 Of course these are just examples.
-Please visit the [Slick documentation for `DatabaseConfig.fromConfig`](http://slick.lightbend.com/doc/3.2.1/api/index.html#slick.jdbc.JdbcBackend$DatabaseFactoryDef@forConfig(String,Config,Driver,ClassLoader):Database) for the full list of things to configure.
+Please visit the [Slick documentation for `DatabaseConfig.fromConfig`][jdbcbackend-api] for the full list of things to configure.

 ### Closing a Database Session
 Slick requires you to eventually close your database session to free up connection pool resources.
 You would usually do this when terminating the `ActorSystem`, by registering a termination handler like this: